santanusahoo-in/American_Bank_Data_Analysis-Python-/README.md

 - The growth chart clearly shows a Pareto-like effect: a small segment (White Collar) drives the majority of balances.

 ### 7. Balance by House Loan and Other Loan
-Goal: Compare total balances between customers with and without house loans, while also analyzing how “other loans” affect those balances.
+- Goal: Compare total balances between customers with and without house loans, while also analyzing how “other loans” affect those balances.
-Chart: Stacked Bar Chart – primary grouping by house loan status, stacked segments for other loan status.
+- Chart: Stacked Bar Chart – primary grouping by house loan status, stacked segments for other loan status.
-EDA Type: Multivariate categorical analysis (House Loan × Other Loan → Balance).
+- EDA Type: Multivariate categorical analysis (House Loan × Other Loan → Balance).
-Structure:
-- X-axis: House Loan categories (Yes / No).
-- Y-axis: Total Balance (in millions).
+- Structure: X-axis - House Loan categories (Yes / No).
+Y-axis - Total Balance (in millions).
-Bars:
-- House Loan = No → 90M (no other loan) + 15M (with other loan) = 105M total.
-- House Loan = Yes → 110M (no other loan) + 20M (with other loan) = 130M total.
+- Bars: House Loan = No → 90M (no other loan) + 15M (with other loan) = 105M total.
+House Loan = Yes → 110M (no other loan) + 20M (with other loan) = 130M total.
 - Colors: Blue = no other loan, Red = yes other loan.
 Values displayed inside each segment.

 ```py